DeclanClifford/simple_flight_simulator/README.md

 A 3DOF flight simulator based on a 7 horseshoe vortex aerodynamic model

 # What is this?
 This is a MATLAB based longitudinal flight simulator.
-The aerodynamic model is a custom made vortex lattice method.
+The aerodynamic model is a custom-made vortex lattice method.
 7 horseshoe vortices are used to model the aircraft's geometry.
 4 for the main wing, 1 for the fuselage, 1 for the horizontal stabiliser and 1 for the vertical stabiliser.
 In effect, these surfaces are modelled as thin flat plate wings (yes, including the fuselage).
 4 horseshoe vortices were chosen for the main wings to allow the effects of dihedral, sweep and taper to be modelled.
 The tailplane is assumed to be all moving.